SamuelFolledo/StringsUtility/README.md

 - To avoid common errors, strings which contains the following will substrings not be put to the constant file or translated.
 Edit files accordingly
 ```"/", "\\", "{", "}", "http", "https", ".com", "#", "%", "img_", "vid_", "gif_", ".jpg", ".png", ".mp4", ".mp3", ".mov", "gif", "identifier"```
     - Image named like ```UIImage(named: "heart")``` will have translate "heart" unintentionally, so consider editing the image name so it can work like this ```UIImage(named: "IMG_heart")```

-## Upcoming Features
-- searches and translates strings from .xib and .storyboard files

 ## How to Use?
 #### Download StringsUtility